Cameron Brink

-Cameron Brink (born December 31, 2001) is an American college basketball player for the Stanford Cardinal of the Pac-12 Conference in NCAA Division I. She attended Mountainside High School and Southridge High School, both in Beaverton, Oregon, where she earned McDonald's All-American honors and was ranked the number three player in her class by ESPN.
-As a freshman at Stanford, Brink helped her team win the national championship and broke the school single-season record for blocks.
-In her sophomore season, she was named Pac-12 Co-Player of the Year and led Stanford to the Final Four.
+Cameron Lee Brink (born December 31, 2001) is an American professional basketball player for the Los Angeles Sparks of the Women's National Basketball Association (WNBA) and for the Breeze of Unrivaled.
+She played college basketball at Stanford.
+She attended Mountainside High School and Southridge High School, both in her hometown of Beaverton, Oregon, where she was a McDonald's All-American and ranked the number three player in her class by ESPN.

+As a freshman at Stanford, Brink helped her team win the national championship.
+In her sophomore season, she shared Pac-12 Player of the Year honors and led her team to the Final Four.
+As a junior, Brink received the WBCA Defensive Player of the Year award and became Stanford's all-time leader in blocks.
+In her senior season, she was named Pac-12 Player of the Year for a second time.
+Brink has won two gold medals with the United States at the youth international level and led the national 3x3 team to the 2023 FIBA 3x3 World Cup title, where she was named the tournament's most valuable player (MVP).